alanszlosek/webrtc-conference/README.md

 ## Requirements

-* Firefox - Calling currently only works between Firefox browsers.
+* Firefox and/or Chrome - It's most stable between Firefox browsers currently, but does occasionally work between Firefox and Chrome.
+I suspect race conditions (which I'm trying to address with state checking).
 Tested between MacOSX and PopOS Linux
 * Server with: coturn, node.js, HTTP server capable of WebSockets

 ## Installation